Sean Murphy Player Props: Braves vs. Red Sox

-Sean Murphy -- .231 average over his past 10 games -- will be in action for the Atlanta Braves against the Boston Red Sox, with John Schreiber on the mound, on July 25 at 7:10 PM ET.
+Sean Murphy -- with an on-base percentage of .318 in his past 10 games, 61 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Boston Red Sox, with Brayan Bello on the hill, on July 26 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Brewers.
+In his last game, he went 1-for-4 with an RBI against the Red Sox.

 Sean Murphy Game Info & Props vs. the Red Sox